 In the middle of 2018, I didn’t know the extent of what Shelley had been going through and made contact with her for the first time since early 2008.
 I had been considering starting up Blazing Grace Radio again and wanted to see if she was interested in getting involved.
 We talked on the phone for an hour.
 It was heart breaking.
 The woman I knew in 2005 who had been passionate about God and helping others was replaced by a woman who didn’t seem coherent.
 Perhaps the drugs had damaged her mind to such an extent that she wasn’t all there.
 She told me she’d been in a mental hospital and was having a hard time.

-On February 9, 2019, Shelley was found dead in a trailer park in California, alone, from a suspected overdose of drugs or alcohol.
+On February 9, 2019, Shelley was found dead in a trailer park in California, alone, with conflicting reports as to the cause of her death.
 She was 50.

 Shelley’s story hits hard… what happened?
 I can only guess.
 When we’re in a ministry position where lives are being impacted and people are handing out compliments it’s critical we receive them but don’t hold onto them.
 Once we allow the praise of man to stick it can become a drug that takes on a life of its own.
 As the ego inflates, God fades into the background.
 Once pride has a firm grip anything can happen.
 A big crash isn’t far away.